 Mobile display cases with the first student exhibit.

 Change the World One Bus at A Time 2016

-A multi-panel three dimensional map of the grounds created for the mobile display cases designed in 2015.
+Designer, A multi-panel three dimensional map of the grounds created for the mobile display cases designed in 2015.
 The map was illustrated with children's drawings of Huntington artwork and gardens.
-It is part of a campaign to raise funds to provide transportation for field trips to The Huntington.
+It is part of a fundraising campaign for field trips to The Huntington.

 Second Campus Photomural